Value: here the first attempt to commit the Russian revolution failed in December 14, 1825.

-Misconceptions: at first sight the Decembrist revolt looked pretty strange.
-One frosty morning soldiers, officers and civilian rebels came to the Senate Square and stood there for several hours, until they were shot at point-blank by artillery of Emperor Nicholas I. Since such actions (or rather inaction) of Decembrists seem surprising, in the popular historical literature sometimes one can read that the uprising was a political demonstration and the heroes were on their way because they just want to die for an idea.
-In fact, it was a military coup well-planned, but badly implemented.
-It had a purpose in introducing in Russian of constitutional monarchy or republic.
-The inaction of the rebels was due by betrayal of leaders.
-Leaders did not come to the Square and that is why the soldiers and officers did not know what they must do.
+Wrong belief: At first sight, the Decembrist revolt looked pretty strange.
+One frosty morning soldiers, officers and civilian rebels came to the Senate Square and stood there for several hours, until they were shot at point-blank by artillery of Emperor Nicholas I. Since such actions (or rather idleness) of Decembrists seem surprising, in the popular historical literature sometimes one can read that the revolt was a political demonstration and the heroes were on their way because they just wanted to die for the idea.
+In fact, it was well-planned, but badly implemented military coup.
+The purpose of this coup was to establish a constitutional monarchy or republic form of government in Russia.
+However, the inaction of the rebels during the revolt was a result of leaders’ betrayal.
+The Leaders did not come to the Square and that is why the soldiers and officers simply did not know what they had to do.

 Bronze Horseman – the most famous monument of St. Petersburg.

 Senate and Synod building – it makes Petersburg second capital of Russia.